HTML5 Boilerplate homepage | Documentation table of contents

 you want to block access to private content, use proper authentication instead.

-For more information about robots.txt
+For more information about robots.txt, please see:

 humans.txt

-file is used to provide information about people involved with
+The humans.txt file is used to provide information about people involved with

 the website.